Biography of Ben Nicholson

 1932: As his relationship with Winifred is waning since meeting with Hepworth he needs to earn his own money and not rely on Winifred’s inherited wealth.
 He therefore takes on a pupil.
-(June) Exhibits in Hamburg.
+He exhibits in Hamburg in June.
 Spends Christmas in Paris with Winifred

 1933: Nicholson meets the Cubist, Georges Braque in Paris and also Man Ray and Alberto Giacometti.
-(November) shares an exhibition with Hepworth at the Lefevre Gallery.
+In November he shares an exhibition with Hepworth at the Lefevre Gallery.
 Meets the Dutch Painter Piet Mondrian in Paris.

 1934: He designs a poster for Imperial Airways after experiencing his first flight from Paris to London.
 Exhibits at the Venice Biennale.

 1935: Nicholson exhibits at the Exposition Internationale d’Art Moderne in Brussels.

 1936: He exhibits in the “Abstract and Concrete” exhibition in Oxford alongside Mondrian, Wassily Kandinsky, Jean Arp and Naum Gabo.
 He exhibits in the “Cubism and Abstract Art” exhibition at the Museum of Modern Art in New York.

 1937: He exhibits in Chicago.

 1938: Exhibits at the Stedelijk Museum in Amsterdam.
 Considers taking a job as a commercial artist for two days a week because money is tight.
 Winifred and Nicholson finally divorce.
 He marries Barbara Hepworth at Hampstead Register Office on 17th November.

 1939: Nicholson exhibits at the London Gallery.
 In August he and Hepworth, now married, visit Little Park Owles, Carbis Bay, Cornwall and with the outbreak of the Second World War they decide to stay there.
 Naum Gabo takes up residence nearby.
 He takes the painter Peter Lanyon on as a pupil before he is called up to join the Royal Air Force.

 1940: He holds several exhibitions at the Lefevre Gallery.
 The Tate Gallery except a gift from the Contemporary Art Society of “1933 (guitar) (no 38)” the first Nicholson in a national collection.

 1941: He works in the Home Guard answering telephone calls during the night.